 The overall statistics on who swipes who overwhelmingly conclude that most white people choose other white people within online dating apps.
 Research conducted by Gerald Mendelsohn, Professor of Psychology at the University of California, revealed that over 80 per cent of the online contacts initiated by white members were to other white members, with only three per cent to black members.
 By definition, blacks within online dating apps are at an inherent disadvantage to whites.

 On the occasions when black women are actually contacted by online dating’s mainly white audience, the motivation is often sexual rather than emotional.
-They often find themselves on the receiving end of post-colonial stereotypes about possessing a more voracious sexual appetite or outlandish sexual preferences.
+They regularly find themselves on the receiving end of post-colonial stereotypes about possessing a more voracious sexual appetite or outlandish sexual preferences.
 Black writer Stephanie Yeboah came up against these sexual stereotypes during her time online dating.
 “Some blatantly exclaim that they would want to be in a relationship [with me] to ‘get a taste of jungle fever’ and to see whether black women are ‘as aggressive in bed as they’ve heard,’” she said.

 Online dating is very effective at revealing how stereotypes about the sexuality of people of African descent are still very much alive.
 The concept of ‘black sex’, or ‘African sex’ — the assertion that members of this ethnic group are sexually and biologically different from whites, and with a more developed sexuality, dates back to the early 1600s, as the English first began exploring Africa.
 They focused on the sexuality of the locals, as they often wore no clothes, many tribes were polygamous, and their matrimonial practices differed from those of Christians — all of which European travellers found provocative, if not uncivilised.
 In today’s online dating world, with the remnants of this past still in play, black women in search of love find themselves having to be additionally mindful of white men with a sexual fetish for their ethnicity.